Which are the basic invoice types in business?

 Invoice Type #5: Past due invoice

 The typical cycle of an invoice ends with the final one.
 However, in some cases, a client does not pay the agreed amount by the due date.
-Therefore, the issuer has to send another invoice to reinform the client.
+Therefore, the issuer has to send another invoice to reinform the client and ask for a payment.
 This time, about the outstanding payment, providing all the information included in the final invoice.
 The sender can also add late fees or other extra charges according to the payment terms and conditions they have previously agreed with the client.

 Invoice Type #6: Recurring invoice